Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 It's winter, and I am covered in mailorder catalogs.
 I often have two or three open at a time, carefully making my selections of what I think I can grow this coming year.
-I also know some of the stores will have seeds for sale, very soon.

 When it comes to lawn and garden problems, prevention is the best cure.
 Fall affords gardeners a great opportunity to set the tone for next year's growing season ...

 In order to have a bountiful garden, I leave all my bug infested fall produce and rotted produce in the garden for the winter.
 Or, I dig it in.
 Where I live, winter is harsh, and it is composted over the winter months.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Last fall I tilled up a new garden plot and planted a winter rye cover.
 It came along nicely.
 I left it the winter and it is now greening nicely.
 Should I wait or should I till it now?
 And should I do anything to the soil before I plant.
 It is for mostly root vegetables.